mfkiwl/TSARMIM2/README.md

 The required code for TSARMIM can be found in TEXBAT_ds2.rar.  <br>

 We modify the SDR (https://github.com/gnsscusdr/CU-SDR-Collection) for TSARMIM.
-See <modify for SDR>.
+See 'modify for SDR'.